-Everything You Need to Know About Promoting Your Last
+Everything You Need to Know to Promote Your Last Call Event

 Social media is a very important (and free) promotional tool at your disposal.
 In addition to traditional means of promotion, it can spread the word far and wide to people you may not have been reaching before.
 Here are some basics you need to know in order to build a good foundation for your social presence.

 Even after all this time, Facebook remains a huge player in promoting your business.
 It’s used by a wide range of demographics and thanks to its sophisticated (and free) self-advertising methods, it’s a great way to reach your audience.

 Post on a daily basis around lunchtime or after dinner.
 Post about things your fans care about.
 What events are you hosting this week?
 Is there a seasonal menu item?
 What about an interesting article?
 A good rule of thumb is 80/20.
 Eighty percent of the time you give helpful or interesting posts.
 Twenty percent of the time you can talk about your business.